ronioncloud/rclone-tool-install-scripts/README.md

 # clone-tool-scripts
-Collection of commands to automate installation of a few cloning tools
+A few commands to automate installation of a few cloning tools.

 ### rclone (beta)
 ```